 Tanzania.
 He liked her, and when she was looking for a house to

 rent, he offered to rent her his first house he built on the lake.
 It

 is next to his present house in his gated compound, so he is

-selective in who he rents this house to.
+selective to whom he rents this house.
 When Angie and Victor

 needed a car, but couldn't buy one until they had a resident visa,